MatsDK/grpc-ts/README.md

 # Typesafe gRPC

-grpc-ts allows you to easily created gRPC api
+grpc-ts is designed to help you create a typesafe [gRPC](https://grpc.io/) api

-## Features
+## Core Features
 - Ability to create a server and a client with the same schema
 - Typesafe resolvers/api-calls
-- Protobuf generation
+- Typescript types generation from `.proto` files

 ## Quickstart
 Look at the examples to learn the basics